 Another strategy is to make your envelope or entry form stand out by feeling different when a person is reaching into a bag to draw the winner.
 You can do this by adding texture to your envelope or by crumpling or folding your entry form into accordion pleats.

-The Giveaway's Winning Entry Chosen Is Chosen by a Random Number
+The Winning Entry Chosen Is Chosen by a Random Number

 See How HGTV Chooses Dream Home Winners for more details about how a famous giveaway uses this method to choose its winners.

 This method of drawing winners can be used for online entries, mail-in sweepstakes, or sweepstakes with a variety of different entry methods making it both fair and flexible.

 It's not easy to tweak this entry method to give yourself an advantage.
 There's no way to know ahead of time which number to pick.
 Instead, you should focus on maximizing the number of entries that you can legally receive to boost your odds of winning.

 For example, if the giveaway allows daily entries, be sure to return every day.
 Or use options to refer friends or share on social media to boost your odds.